-Kosovo* remains contaminated by mines, cluster munitions (CM) and other explosive remnants of war (ERW) as a result of the conflict between the Federal Republic of Yugoslavia and Kosovo* Liberation Army in the late 1990s, and the military intervention of NATO in 1999.
-An estimated 45 million sq. meters of land was mine and cluster affected, yet still today new areas are being found as mine and/or cluster suspect.
+Kosovo* remains contaminated by mines, cluster munitions (CM) and other explosive remnants of war (ERW) as a result of the conflict between the Federal Republic of Yugoslavia and Kosovo** Liberation Army in the late 1990s, and the military intervention of NATO in 1999.
+An estimated 45 million square meters of land was mine and cluster affected, yet still today new areas are being found as mine and/or cluster suspect.

 What we do

 ITF is currently implementing a project of socio-economic rehabilitation of survivors of mines and UXO through which assistance will be provided to 40 mine and unexploded ordnance (UXO) survivors.
-The project is aimed at improving their quality of life, wellbeing, facilitating and enhance their active participation in social environments.
+The project is aimed at improving their quality of life, wellbeing, facilitating and enhancing their active participation in social environments.

-ITF was actively involved in structure support for all those years of activities in Kosovo*, through regional training activities, as well as through the provision of equippment and training of Kosovo* Protection Forces.
+ITF was actively involved in structure support for all those years of activities in Kosovo*, particularly through regional training activities, as well as through the provision of equippment and training of Kosovo* Protection Forces.